ismawno/onyx/README.md

 The API uses an immediate mode approach, inspired by the [Processing](https://processing.org) API.
 Features like `Push()`/`Pop()` are implemented for state management.
 Examples can be found in the previous sections, where the `RenderContext<D>` class is used (`D` being either `D2` or `D3`).

-Onyx also supports model rendering through the [Model](https://github.com/ismawno/onyx/blob/main/onyx/onyx/draw/model.hpp) class.
+Onyx also supports meshemeshes rendering through the [Mesh](https://github.com/ismawno/onyx/blob/main/onyx/onyx/draw/mesh.hpp) class.
 When possible, it uses instance rendering to minimize draw calls.

 ### ImGui Usage